Hamish & Andy: First radio shows

-Drive time programme
+Drive time show

-The duo hosted a two-hour weekday radio show titled Hamish & Andy from 2006 to 2013.
-It was broadcast in all the seven major cities of Australia in the afternoon drive time slot.
-The show was the highest-rated radio series in Australian history, with approximately two million listeners daily.
-During its broadcast, the show had completed two domestic and two foreign caravan tours, a Bass Strait sailboat trip, and trips to Afghanistan, Beijing, Japan, India, and the US, recording live on location.
-They were also syndicated internationally, with a highlights package broadcast on BBC Radio 6 in December 2009.
+The duo hosted a two-hour weekday drive time radio show, The Hamish & Andy Show, from 2006 on the Hit Network (then known as the Today FM Network).
+In less than six months, Southern Cross Austereo decided to broadcast the show Australia-wide, becoming one of the country's first national drive shows.

+The show became the highest-rated series in Australian history, with approximately two million listeners daily.
+During its broadcast, the show had completed two domestic and two foreign caravan tours, a Bass Strait sailboat trip, and trips to Afghanistan, Beijing, Japan, India, and the United States, recording live on location.

+The show was syndicated internationally, with a highlights package broadcast on BBC Radio 6 in December 2009.
 In 2010, they also presented three shows in London to cover Christian O'Connell on his breakfast show.
+In 2010, Blake and Lee signed a deal to present a series of shows for British network Absolute Radio on Sunday evenings.

-The duo have released two compilation albums of segments from their daily radio show, Unessential Listening (2008) and Celebrating 50 Glorious Years (2010).
+The duo have released two compilation albums of segments from their self-titled show, Unessential Listening (2008) and Celebrating 50 Glorious Years (2010).
 Both albums won ARIA Awards for Best Comedy Release.
-The program won 14 Australian Commercial Radio Awards.
+The programme won 14 Australian Commercial Radio Awards.

-Blake and Lee announced in August 2010 that they would be cutting down their show to a single program each week from 2011 onward, in the Friday afternoon drive time slot.
-The final daily program aired on 3 December 2010.
+Blake and Lee announced in August 2010 that they would be cutting down their show to a single programme each week from 2011 onward, in the Friday afternoon drive time slot.
+The final daily programme aired on 3 December 2010.

-Business Brunch/Happy Hour
+Business Brunch and Happy Hour

-Hamish and Andy returned to daily radio in early 2013 with a new show titled Business Brunch, airing from 9 am to 10 am Tuesdays to Fridays (except in Sydney, where it would air from 10 am to 11 am, following The Kyle & Jackie O Show).
+Hamish and Andy returned to daily radio in early 2013 with a new show titled Business Brunch, airing from 9 am to 10 am Tuesdays to Fridays (except in Sydney, where it would air from 10 am to 11 am, following The Kyle and Jackie O Show).
 This complemented their regular drive time show which had moved to just be on Mondays.
 Rather than having recurring segments each day, Business Brunch aimed to cover one topic per show.
 Listeners were invited to contribute their expertise on a wide range of topics via their website, rather than through the traditional radio phone-in method.
 The late Nine Network news personality Peter Harvey provided the voice of the introduction, even after his death (as it was the wish of him and his family).

-The pair announced in a June 2013 show that they had been "promoted" to the early drive slot of 3pm to 4pm weekdays.
+The pair announced in a June 2013 show that they had been "promoted" to the early drive slot of 3 pm to 4 pm weekdays.
 The show was renamed Happy Hour and continued the aim of discussing one topic per show.
-The move to this slot signaled a hiatus from their weekly 4–6pm drive show.
+The move to this slot signaled a hiatus from their weekly 4 pm to 6 pm drive show.
 They briefly returned to the drive slot for two weeks in July 2014 to fill in for current drive hosts Dan & Maz during radio survey break.